- GW Home

 Humanities/Social Sciences (12 semester hours)

-Note: Students who already hold a Bachelor's degree should apply directly to the MSN program (deadline 2/15).
+Note: Students who already hold a Bachelor's degree should apply directly to the MSN program.

 The ADN-BSN/MSN Concentration in Nurse-Midwifery Program accepts students for the fall semester only each year.
-The application deadline is July 1, for 2011.
 To be considered for the program, you must submit an online application prior to the deadline.
 Only completed applications will be reviewed by the admissions committee.

 You must complete both the Nursing CAS and GW Supplemental online applications.

 NOTE: All applicants to the ADN-BSN/MSN Concentration in Nurse-Midwifery Program are required to review the Criminal Background Check and Drug Screening Policy and complete both procedures upon acceptance into the program.